Last Updated on

 Not much into pork and potatoes?
 Try some of these more varied options:

-- Roamers $$ — The wait time is atrocious, but the food is delicious and beautiful.
-Show up very early to this tiny restaurant in Neukolln and soak in the most instagramable brunch spot in the city.
+Roamers $$ — The wait time is atrocious, but the food is delicious and beautiful.
+Show up very early to this tiny restaurant in Neukolln and soak in the most instagramable brunch spot in Berlin.

 Tips for visiting Berlin